cheminfo/wikipedia/README.md

 ## Install locally

-If you want to serve the website on your own server, you just need to make the "site" folder public.
+There are two ways for having the website on a local server.

+### Zip archive

-You can dowload the latest version directly on [Github](https://github.com/cheminfo/wikipedia/archive/master.zip).
+You can dowload the latest version directly on [GitHub](https://github.com/cheminfo/wikipedia/archive/master.zip).

+### Easy updates with git

 If you plan on updating regularly, you can use git :
 ```bash